Sarca

 The river is shallow and fast flowing, passing through the Genova valley (Val di Genova), forming a number of waterfalls, of which Cascina Muta and Saft dei Can are the best known.
 Before reaching the Rendena Valley (Val Rendena), part of its water is diverted to a hydroelectric powerstation.
 Then its flow becomes less and less tumultuous.
-The main places on the river include Carisolo, Pinzolo, Tione di Trento, Le Sarche, Ponte Arche, Ragoli, Dro, Arco & Torbole.
+The main places on the river include Carisolo, Pinzolo, Tione di Trento, Le Sarche, Ponte Arche, Ragoli, Dro, Arco, and Torbole.